San Mateo Restaurant Owner Apologizes For ‘MAGA’ Hat Ban

 “Wursthall will continue, as it always has, to serve all customer (sic) regardless of race, color, religion, sex, national origin, sexual preference, gender orientation, disability, or political opinion — so long as they leave hate, anger, and violence outside of the doors of our restaurant,” the chef went on to say.

-On Sunday sent out a tweet declaring that he would not serve anyone who comes into his place wearing the caps popularized by President Donald Trump.
+On Sunday, Lopez-Alt sent out a tweet declaring that he would not serve anyone who comes into his place wearing the caps popularized by President Donald Trump.

 “It hasn’t happened yet, but if you come to my restaurant wearing a MAGA cap, you aren’t getting served.
 Same as if you come in wearing a swastika, white hood, or any other symbol of intolerance and hate,” Lopez-Alt said in the tweet.